infobyte/gorrabot/README.md

 lower quality changelog message.

-When somebody publishes a ready to merge MR that didn't touch the changelog, gorrabot automaticaly sets it to WIP (work in proccess).
+When somebody publishes a ready to merge MR that didn't touch the changelog, gorrabot automaticaly sets it to WIP (work in process).
 Then the MR's author is required to touch the changelog, push a new commit and resolve the WIP status from the gitlab web.